atsepkov/shortcut-stability/README.md

-Linux | xdotool | Key simulation for Linux, I've had issues triggering this from Awesome WM Linux Terminal | urxvt | Remap keys in user profile to send different (and unicode) sequences to your terminal Linux Terminal | xterm | Remap keys in user profile to send different (and unicode) sequences to your terminal Chrome | [Shortkeys Extension](https://chrome.google.com/webstore/detail/shortkeys-custom-keyboard/logpjaacgmcbpdkdchjiaagddngobkck?hl=en) | Remap Chrome shortcuts
+Linux | xdotool | Key simulation for Linux, I've had issues triggering this from Awesome WM Linux Terminal | urxvt | Remap keys in user profile to send different (and unicode) sequences to your terminal Linux Terminal | xterm | Remap keys in user profile to send different (and unicode) sequences to your terminal Windows | AutoHotKey | Remap keys for OS, allows low-level remapping too Windows Terminal | [Putty-X](https://github.com/atsepkov/putty-X) | A putty fork that attempts to mimic urxvt and reads your Xresources file, trying to reproduce what it can, can be used as local cygwin terminal or remote
+Chrome | [Shortkeys Extension](https://chrome.google.com/webstore/detail/shortkeys-custom-keyboard/logpjaacgmcbpdkdchjiaagddngobkck?hl=en) | Remap Chrome shortcuts
 Terminal Shell | tmux | tiling shell-session manager, automator Terminal Shell | tmuxinator | automation via tmux and config files